iYorlu/OpenTTD-All-Versions/README.md

 Don't install this.
-Go to packages.
+Go to releases.